 - Rugrats did a an episode based on Flowers for Algernon, replacing Charly's temporarily heightened intelligence with Chuckie's temporarily heightened sense of smell, and an It's a Wonderful Plot episode.
 There's also one where Angelica and Susie remade Thelma & Louise.

 - Codename: Kids Next Door has done this many times, usually the genre of film can be discovered by the character in the lead role.
 Numbuh 5 is whenever it's a straight adventure film (Indiana Jones or Pirates of the Caribbean).
-Numbuh 2 has become the star of various horror flick parodies.
+Numbuh 2 has become the star of various horror flick parodies and a few Film Noirs.
 Anything in a genre that borrows from James Bond goes to Numbuh 1.

 - The entire second season of Freakazoid! was composed of whole-episode parodies, from The Godfather to The Island of Doctor Moreau to Mission: Impossible to Hello, Dolly! to flippin' Amadeus.
 It seems that every single episode is one of these.
 Additionally, the first season had a parody of, of all things, The Crawling Eye (in "The Cloud").

 - The "Decepticon Air" episode of Transformers Animated is basically one large send up to Die Hard, with a touch of Con Air, obviously.